 What Other Types of Dances Do Honey Bees Perform?

-While honey bees are the only type of bee that performs the waggle dance, these bees also perform two other dances that communicate important information to the hive.
+Some other insects show dance‐like recruitment behavior, but the honey bee’s waggle dance is unique to them alone.
+These bees also perform two other dances that communicate important information to the hive.
 The first is the “round” dance, which tells the group that food is nearby.
-The second is the “tremble” dance, which alerts others that a large amount of nectar is being brought back to the hive by the foraging bees and help is needed to collect it.
+(It is worth noting that in modern research, the distinction between the round dance vs. the waggle dance is sometimes seen as a continuum rather than two entirely separate dances.)
+The second movement behavior is the “tremble” dance, which alerts others that a large amount of nectar is being brought back to the hive by the foraging bees and help is needed to collect it.

 Colony Organization